spessasus/spessasynth_lib/docs/extra/4-0-migration-guide.md

 All variables with `soundfont` in them have been renamed to use `soundBank` instead.
 This is done because spessasynth can load sound bank formats other than SoundFonts as well.

+## FancyChorus

+Renamed to `ChorusConfig`.

+Now includes `connect`, `disconnect` and `update` methods.

+## getReverbProcessor

+Removed, replaced with `ReverbProcessor`.
+The unified interface allows for implementing other types of reverb in the future.

 ## worklet_processor.min.js

 New location: `dist/worklet_processor.min.js`